VakeWorks/SovScaDesDisMaLOps/docs/2025/src/setup.md

 - We will glance next over [Command-Line Interface](./cli.md), [Docker](./docker.md) and [Git](./git.md) to motivate and let those with less experience deep-dive later.
 - We will quickly demonstrate how to get our fingers on the keys and work on the labs by directly using the minimal required steps to get to our main destination that is [Ray](./ray.md), an open source project for parallel and distributed Python.
 - You are expected to use your laptops to follow along in real-time.
-  - If you get stuck, don't worry as there will be exercises or *YouTrys* to get you try on your own.
+  - If you get stuck, don't worry as there will be exercises or *YouTrys* to get you try on your own in a small group with perhaps others who can help.
+    - Raaz and Alfred will be moving around the small groups during *YouTrys*.

+## Objective of the Labs and Bigger Picture

+- The objective of the labs is to help you take the first steps in this highly integrative field of sovereign scalable data engineering sciences and distributed machine learning operations.
+- It is also to perhaps inspire you to consider taking the elective 6 hp WASP PhD course entirely with Raaz in a more focused and structured mathematical and coding setting over a whole semester in the Fall of 2026 titled [*Scalable Data Science and Distributed Machine Learning (ScaDaMaLe)*](https://lamastex.github.io/ScaDaMaLe/) where you will do group projects with others.